Filiposu/task_app/Readme.md

 * --owner ( Owner of the app )
 * --app (Name of the app)
 * --key (Api key which is required for authorization)
+* --interval (Interval between requests for build status.
+Default is 10 seconds )

 Final command should like like this `node .\dist\node.js --owner togrul125-gmail.com --app React --key sampleKey`